AmoghShet/NASAspaceappsMarketplaceChallenge/README.md

 # NASAspaceappsOpenMarketPlaceSol
-The following is our solution to the open marketplace problem from the NASAspaceapps challenge 2023
+The following is our solution to the open marketplace problem from the NASAspaceapps challenge 2023.
+Variant found in Agnirva.com's submission.

 # Uses (prerequisites):
 1) Python